-SSEP: Once a baseline has been established the SafeOp system will continuously monitor for SSEP signal changes as long as SSEP data is being collected.
+SSEP signal changes as long as SSEP data is being collected.
 A significant SSEP signal change is defined by an amplitude reduction of 50% from baseline and/or an increase in the latency of a response from baseline of 10%.
 An 'SSEP Alert' indicator will appear on the screen in the upper left corner of the screen flashing.
 This alert will stay active as long as the alert state is still active and SSEP data is being recorded.
 An alert can be muted by selecting 'Alerts off'.
-If this is chosen, any active alert on this waveform will be cleared, and an icon signifying alarms are turned off (\bigotimes) will be shown.
+If this is chosen, any active alert on this waveform will be cleared, and an icon signifying alarms are turned off (A) will be shown.
 To reduce alarm fatigue around the alert criteria defined above, a majority voting window called Sliding Window Analysis Test (SWAT) is implemented.
 A significant change occurs over an 80% majority vote in a window when comparing the recently acquired response to the baseline.
 This will lead to a maximum alarm delay of 80 seconds for the user interface to display the alert and a maximum delay of 80 seconds for the user interface to no longer display the alert.

-EMG: Free-run activity is defined as a recorded CMAP with a minimum 80μV amplitude.
-If freerun activity is detected on a channel, the waveform and the frame associated with that myotome will transition to yellow until no activity is detected over a four-second period.
+EMG: Free-run activity is defined as a recorded compound muscle action potential (CMAP) with a minimum $80\mu V$ amplitude.
+If free-run EMG activity is detected on a channel, the waveform and the frame associated with that myotome will transition to yellow until no activity is detected over a four-second period.